mdrijwan/fyp/readme.md

 * Click Order: This allows to check order status in details.

-* Edit Shipping : This allows to specify the country that you want to ship online. e.g. 'Yes' (Shipping is available to that country) and 'No' (Shipmping is not available to that country). e.g. typical example of yes is "Malaysia Zone 1"
+* Edit Shipping : This allows to specify the country that you want to ship online. e.g. 'Yes' (Shipping is available to that country) and 'No' (Shipmping is not available to that country). e.g. typical example of yes is "Malaysia Zone 1".

 ## Conclusion
-Everything is working nicely and all the functional requiremnts have been fulfilled
+Everything is working nicely and all the functional requiremnts have been fulfilled according to the proposal.

 >Designed with the help of Adobe Dreamweaver for some parts.